joelhawksley/identity/components/slides.md

 # [fit] Lessons

-^ So what have we learned since then?
+^ So what have we learned so far?

 ---